BatoolAmina/BatoolAmina/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=BatoolAmina&color=blue)

 ## 🌐 About Me
-- 🎓 I'm a pre-final year B.Tech student with a passion for web development.
+- 🎓 I'm a final year B.Tech student with a passion for web development.
 - 🌱 Currently learning and exploring **front-end development** and **JavaScript frameworks**.
 - 💻 Interned as a **Front-End Developer** at 1 Stop and as a **Python Developer** at Codsoft.
 - 🎉 Completed various certification courses in **SQL**, **Python**, **HTML, CSS, and JavaScript**.